RAVING-Informatics/BioinformaticsMasterclass/STRipy-pipeline.md

 Troubleshoot as need be.

 ## Part 3 - Run STRipy on Real Data
 All of the data we will be using is in the `/data/bioinformatics_masterclass/bams` folder.
 These are bam files from WGS of individuals with known, diagnosed STR expansions.
 See below for a table with the phenotype for each sample.
-Your task is to use STRipy to determine which locus expansion each individual has and give htem a diagnosis!
+Your task is to use STRipy to determine which locus expansion each individual has and give them a diagnosis!

 |     identifier    |     phenotype    |
 |-------------------|------------------|